A winter storm will hit Texas — bringing back memories of last year’s power grid failure

-This week’s storm, although not forecast to be nearly as severe as last year, will also try the weatherization of the state’s natural gas system, largely relied on by the state for power and heat generation.
+This week’s storm, although not forecast to be nearly as severe as last year’s, will also test the weatherization of the state’s natural gas system, largely relied on by Texas for power and heat generation.

 After last year’s deadly storm left millions of Texans freezing in the dark for days, the Electric Reliability Council of Texas, or ERCOT, made improvements to its power grid.
-Now, the council said 321 out of 324 electric generation units and transmission facilities have fully passed inspection to meet new regulations.
+Now, the council said, 321 out of 324 electric generation units and transmission facilities have fully passed inspection to meet new regulations.

-“The Texas electric grid is more prepared for winter operations than ever before,” Interim ERCOT CEO Brad Jones said in a statement.
+“The Texas electric grid is more prepared for winter operations than ever before,” interim ERCOT chief executive Brad Jones said in a statement.

 Ten years ago, 241 Texas power plants couldn’t take the cold.
 Dozens of them failed again this year.